-There are two federal categories of school improvement under ESSA:
+There are three federal categories of school improvement under ESSA:

-- Comprehensive support and improvement, identified once every three years, and, - Targeted Support and Improvement, identified annually
+- Comprehensive support and improvement, identified once every three years, - Targeted Support and Improvement, identified annually, and - Additional Targeted Support and Improvement identified once every three years.

 Comprehensive Support and Improvement (CSI).
-Comprehensive Support and Improvement (CSI) schools are categorized under two types: 1) Title I Low Performing, and 2) Low Graduation Rate.
-Both are identified once every three years based on a three-year average.
+Comprehensive Support and Improvement (CSI) schools are categorized under two types: 1) Title I Low Performing, 2) Low Graduation Rate, and 3) Targeted CSI.
+Each are identified once every three years based on a three-year average.
 CSI are accountable to the State under Title I and schools are eligible for additional funding from the state.

 - 1. CSI Low Performing Title I Schools.
 Title I schools performing in the lowest 5% of all Title I schools for three years, on average, based on all indicators in the accountability system. - 2.
 CSI Low Graduation Rate.
-Any high school with a three-year average graduation rate of 67% or lower may also be identified for CSI.
+Any high school with a three-year average graduation rate of 67% or lower may also be identified for CSI. - 3.
+T-CSI Targeted CSI.
+This category consists of schools who do not exit ATSI status within the designated timeline.

 Targeted Support and Improvement.
 Targeted Support and Improvement (TSI) Schools are identified annually based on consistently low-performing student groups within a school.
-Each student group within a school is compared to the performance of the lowest performing 5% of schools in the state.
+Each student group within a school is compared to the performance of the lowest performing 5% of Title I schools in the state.
 If any student group is consistently performing at or below the lowest performing 5% of schools in the state for two consecutive years, they are eligible for TSI identification.
 These determinations are made annually.
-Any TSI school that is also Title I that does not improve within four years automatically elevates to CSI status.
+Any TSI school that is also Title I that does not improve within four years automatically elevates to ATSI status.